runtimerevolution/python-knowledge-base/docs/best_practices/code_principles.md

 # Can Walk
 ```

-The sub-class whale can still invoke the method “walk” but it shouldn’t, and we must avoid it.
+The subclass whale can still invoke the method “walk” but it shouldn’t, and we must avoid it.

 The way suggested by ISP is to create more client-specific interfaces rather than one general-purpose interface.
 So, our code example becomes: